-Via e-mail (pdf format); hard copies mailed upon request
+Via e-mail (pdf format); hard copies can be mailed on request

-Subject: GEOTECHNICAL ENGINEERING AND INFILTRATION TESTING REPORT

-FROG POND ESTATES

-THURMOND PROPERTY

-7070 SW FROG POND LANE

-WILSONVILLE, CLACKAMAS COUNTY, OREGON
+Subject: GEOTECHNICAL ENGINEERING REPORT MILLER PROPERTY 6725 SW FROG POND LANE WILSONVILLE, CLACKAMAS COUNTY, OREGON

-This report presents the results of a geotechnical engineering study conducted by Hardman Geotechnical Services Inc. (HGSI) for Frog Pond Estates (Thurmond Property) at 7070 SW Frog Pond Lane in Wilsonville, Oregon (Figure 1).
+This report presents the results of a geotechnical engineering study conducted by Hardman Geotechnical Services Inc. (HGSI) for the property at 6720 SW Frog Pond Lane in Wilsonville, Oregon (Figure 1).
 The purpose of this study was to evaluate subsurface conditions at the site and to provide geotechnical recommendations for site development.
+This geotechnical study was performed in accordance with HGSI Proposal No. 18-763, dated July 2, 2018, and your subsequent authorization of our proposal and General Conditions for Geotechnical Services.